AlexuLag/go-design-patterns/README.md

 ### Behavioral Patterns

+#### Chain of Responsibility
+- **Basic Chain**: Implementation of the Chain of Responsibility pattern that allows passing requests along a chain of handlers.
+- **Chain with Steroids**: Advanced implementation with enhanced functionality and flexibility.

+#### Observer
+- **Basic Observer**: Implementation of the Observer pattern for event handling and notification.
+- **Observer with Properties**: Enhanced implementation with property-based observation.

 #### Memento
 - **Simple Memento**: Basic implementation of the Memento pattern that allows capturing and storing an object's internal state
 - **Memento with Undo/Redo**: Advanced implementation with undo and redo functionality